dezdem0na/accp-cheatsheet/README.md

 	- Payment options for reserverd instances include All Upfront, Partial Upfront, and NoUpfront.
 - With EC2 you are billed either by the **second**, for some Linux instances or by **hour**.
 - With "**Inter-Region VPC Peering**" a company can connect their EC2 instances in <ins>*one region*</ins> with EC2 instances in <ins>*another region*</ins> using **private IP** addresses.

-### AWS pricing policies
-- Pay-as-you-go
-- Save when you reserve
-- Pay less by using more

 ### AWS Cost Explorer
 -  It is a free tool that allows you to **view charts** of your costs.
 You can view cost data for the **past 13 months** and **forecast** how much you are likely to spend over the **next 3 months**.
 Cost Explorer can be used to **discover patterns** in how much you spend on AWS resources over time and to **identify cost problem** area.